 Help to Buy offers a tax-free savings account for first-time buyers saving for a home.
-Savings are limited to a monthly maximum of £200, with the option to deposit an additional $\pounds$ 1,000 on opening the account.
+Savings are limited to a monthly maximum of £200, with the option to deposit an additional \pounds 1,200 on opening the account.

-The government provides a 25% bonus on the total amount saved including interest, capped at a maximum of £3,000 on savings of £12,000, which is tax-free.
+The government provides a 25% bonus on the total amount saved, including interest, capped at a maximum of £3,000 on savings of £12,000, which is tax-free.
 Interest received on the account will be tax-free.
 The bonus can be put towards a first home located in the UK with a purchase value of £450,000 or less in London and £250,000 or less in the rest of the UK.
-Once an account is opened there are no time limits on how long an individual can save for, or when they can use their bonus.